Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Comparison with Farnocchia et al. (2013)

 We analyzed the 47 Yarkovsky objects found by \citet{farn13} using matching observation intervals (to the nearest calendar year) and compared (Section~\ref{sec:comparison}) our results with their findings.
 We found agreement on all $\dadt$ values (Figure~\ref{fig:farnmatch}).

-We found four objects -- (105140) 2000 NL10, (326290) Akhenaten, (339714) 2005 ST1 , and 2003 XV -- that were considered to be detections by Farnocchia did not pass our detection thresholds (Section~\ref{sec:refinement}).
+We found that four objects -- (105140) 2000 NL10, (3757) Anagolay, (326290) Akhenaten, (339714) 2005 ST1, and 2003 XV -- that were considered to be detections by Farnocchia did not pass our detection threshold (Section~\ref{sec:refinement}).
 However, all four of these discrepant objects are listed in Tables 3 and 4 of \citet{farn13}, indicating that they are either ``less reliable'' detections or have low S/N values.